agmcarthur/Biochem-3BP3/Lab_4_Ontologies/README.md

 **Question #10.
 Plasmid HQ451074.1 above confers resistance to the *nucleoside antibiotic* tunicamycin, but this is not explained by the Perfect and Strict hits.
 Can you explain this by looking at Loose hits?
 How good is the evidence?** [2 points]

 **Question #11.
 Using the Resistance Gene Identifier software, analyze *Salmonella enterica* genome AE014613.1 (Perfect and Strict only).
-Which mutation-based antimicrobial resistance is present in this genome, i.e. which genes and effected drugs?
+Which mutation-based antimicrobial resistance is present in this genome (*hint: sort by the SNP column*), i.e. which genes and effected drugs?
 Are any of these detected mutations from the same pathogen?
 Do you think this pathogen will be resistant to these drugs?** [5 points]